Intrapersonal

 Applied Example

-Trigger: Colleague claims credit for your team's work on a call.
+Trigger: A colleague claims credit for your team's work on a call.

 Marker: Chest tightens, immediate urge to interrupt.

-Pause: Mute microphone.
+Pause: Mute the microphone.
 Drink water.
 Wait for them to finish.

 Download this framework